MariaBarros/kokoro-dai-mongo-atlas-connect/README.md

 ## Getting Started

-### Install MongoDB dependency:
+### Install MongoDB dependency in your project:
 If you want to install this dependency locally, run `npm install mongodb`, otherwise run `npm install -g mongodb`.

 ### Get the MongoDB string connection from Mongo Atlas
-I you have not an account in Mongo Atlas, follow [this steps](https://docs.atlas.mongodb.com/getting-started/) for creating one.
+I you have not an account in Mongo Atlas, follow [these steps](https://docs.atlas.mongodb.com/getting-started/) for creating one.

-Once you have a Mongo Atlas account, [enter to your planel](https://cloud.mongodb.com/user#/atlas/login), go to the **Clusters** section and click on **Connect** button.
-Next, select the Connection Method "Connect your Application", choose Node.js as Driver and select your version.
-Finally, copy your connection string.
+Once you have a Mongo Atlas account, [enter to your panel](https://cloud.mongodb.com/user#/atlas/login) and:
+- Go to the **Clusters** section.
+- Click on the **Connect** button.
+- Select the Connection Method "Connect your Application".
+- Choose Node.js as Driver and select your version.
+- Finally, copy your connection string.

-The connection string looks like this:
+The connection string should look like this:

 `mongodb+srv://<username>:<password>@cluster0-417hl.mongodb.net/test?retryWrites=true&w=majority`

 ### Create your configuration file
+This CLI needs a config file that defines:

+- The server and cluster you have to connect (server and cluster properties in the file).
+For the above string connection, the server would be: `mongodb+srv://` and the cluster would be: `cluster0-417hl.mongodb.net`.
+- The authorized users to operate your database.
+One of these users has to have administrator permissions because of the CLI updates collections schemas remotely.
+- Your database name.
+- The folder where the CLI will put the models and connection resources that it will generate automatically. (e.g: src/server/data).
+- The folder where you define your Mongo Database collections schemas. (e.g: src/server/schemas).

-Create a simple JSON file wherever you want in your project.
-For example, let's create a json file called connect.config.json in the src folder of your project.
+To do this, create a simple JSON file wherever you want in your project, and complete the file like this:

+``

+{
+	"server": "your_server", //e.g:      mongodb+srv://
+	"cluster": "your_cluster", // e.g:   cluster0-417hl.mongodb.net
+	"users":{
+		"dev":{"name": "your_dev_user", "password": "your_dev_user_password"},
+		"prod": {"name": "your_prod_user", "password": "your_prod_user_password"},
+		"admin": {"name": "your_admin_user", "password": "your_admin_user_password"}
+	},
+	"database": "your_database_name",
+	"dest": "your_data_folder", // folder where the CLI will put the models and connection resources, e.g: src/server/data "schemas": "your_schemas_folder" // folder where you define your Mongo Database collections schemas, e.g: src/server/schemas }

+``

+### Install the CLI
+`npm install kokoro-dai-mongo-atlas-connect --save-dev`.

+### Add the CLI in your package.json
+In the section scripts of your project's package.json file, add: `mongo-atlas --config src/connect.config.json`.
+`mongo-atlas` is the command for init the CLI, `--config` is the flag to indicate the source of the config file you created above (here it is defined as src/connect.config.json, you have to replace it for yours).

+Your package.json should look like this:

+``
+//package.json
+  ...,
+  "scripts": {
+    ...,
+    "mongo-connect": "mongo-atlas --config src/connect.config.json", //replace 'src/connect.config.json' for your config file path
+    ...
+  },...

+``